-- 12.1 The period of long service leave which an employee can take must not exceed the amount of long service leave to which the employee is entitled on the date of commencement of the leave.
-This period of long service leave will be calculated by: - determining the total period of the employee's continuous service, including leave credited for service; and - determining the total amount of long service leave entitlement appropriate to that period of continuous service; and - deducting from the total long service leave entitlement, any long service leave previously taken.
+- 12.1 Long service leave may be taken up to the total amount of long service leave due as at the date of commencement of the leave.
+Long service leave will be calculated by: - determining the total period of the employee's continuous service, including leave credited for service; - determining the total amount of long service leave entitlement appropriate to that period of continuous service; and - deducting from the total long service leave entitlement, any long service leave previously taken. - 12.2 Notwithstanding clause 12.1, at the discretion of the chief executive an employee may be granted long service leave that accrues up to the end date of a period of long service leave.
+Nothing in this clause affects a qualifying period for long service leave.